finnkuhn/Design-resources/README.md

 design resources
 =========

 A page to find free design resources, fonts, illustrations, photos and a lot more.
-Stil in work, please mail your suggestions at orchomenos@outlook.de, thank you in advance.
+Still in work, please mail your suggestions at orchomenos@outlook.de, thank you in advance.
 Accesible here: https://orchomenos.github.io/Design-resources/

 =========